dmertzen/dmertzen.github.io/_pages/about.md

   - /about.html
 ---

 💻 As part of the research data management (RDM) team at the Freie Universität Berlin, I support researchers who want to make their research output more transparent, reproducible and reusable.
 Why?
-Well, during my time as a researcher, I frequently found that data (that a published research result was based on) was not publically available (or shared upon request) which can hinder, for example, re-analyses or meta-analyses, so I think it's an important issue.
+Well, during my time as a researcher, I frequently found that –– for published research results –– the data and code (that the published results were based on) were not publically available, potentially hampering cumulative science.
+Making research output publically available allows others to verify results or re-use valuable research data for re-analyses or meta-analyses, increasing transparency and trust.

 📊  I am an Open Science enthusiast, meaning I keenly support the idea that scientific research and its findings should be freely accessible to everyone.
-For questions, discussions, workshops, trainings, etc. on RDM or Open Science, get in touch!
+For questions, discussions, or collaborative workshops, trainings and events on RDM or Open Science, get in touch!

 🎓 I completed my PhD in Linguistics (University of Potsdam) in 2022.
 My background is in psycholinguistics and my research focused on the underlying mechanisms of human sentence processing.
 In particular, I investigated similarity-based retrieval interference during real-time sentence comprehension in English, German and Russian, using the eyetracking-while-reading method.